passcod/blook/src/technical/starting-electronics/index.md

 Kicad has an option (in a Zone's properties) to specify that all plated through-holes attached to a zone must have thermal reliefs.

+It's somewhat common to write text or graphics into the (outer) copper layers for branding purposes, in a similar fashion as the silkscreen but more discreet and harder to alter.
+It's also possible to have such decorations on inner layers, though that's more of an easter-egg or for quality-control purposes as those wouldn't be visible except using X-Ray inspection or by delaminating the board.

 ## Components